 There are various types of procedures, from releasing the tight tendons to removing part of the bone.
 The goal is to get rid of your pain and allow your toes to lie flat again and not rub against your shoes.
 Your toe may be red, stiff, and swollen for a while after surgery, but eventually you will be able to wear your regular shoes and resume your activities.

-Let Ottawa Foot Practice experts strike the right balance between conservative treatment and knowing when surgery is necessary for your hammertoes.
+Let Ottawa Foot Clinic experts strike the right balance between conservative treatment and knowing when surgery is necessary for your hammertoes.
 Call us at (613) 595-9700 and set up an appointment at our office on Deakin Street in Ottawa, ON.
 Well help you straighten out your toes so your feet dont take a pounding!